 However, there are instances when liability does not fall on the local government.
 A property owner may be responsible for the sidewalk if they altered it or it is adjacent to their premises.
 It becomes their responsibility if there is an existing ordinance on maintenance.

 Sorting out liability requires you to gather evidence and present it clearly and concisely within specific legal parameters—a task made easier with legal assistance.
-Let a Naples cracked or defective or broken sidewalks slip and fall lawyer from the Law Offices of Anidjar & Levine help you with the matter.
-For an initial consultation, get in touch at (239) 900-3000.
+Let a Naples personal injury lawyer from the Law Offices of Anidjar & Levine help you with the matter.

 Time Limits and Personal Injury Claims